 Windshield Repair Kits

-There are several on the market that claim to fix most types of glass damage, from windshields to headlights.
+There are several on the market that claims to fix most types of glass damage, from windshields to headlights.
 It is nearly invisible and uses a professional resin injector system and UV cure epoxy to allow repairs to be done in 20 minutes.
-Other car windshield repair kits use special vacuum and pressure settings in an individual spring-loaded injector with just one seal to exchange.
+Other car windshield repair kits use a special vacuum and pressure settings in an individual spring-loaded injector with just one seal to exchange.